120 years of CMC Vellore

-2020 is a very special year for CMC Vellore.
-We celebrate 120 years since our founder, Dr. Ida Scudder started roadside clinics on the dusty village streets of Vellore in 1900.
+This year CMC turned 120 years old.
+We are celebrating 120 years since our founder, Dr. Ida Scudder started the roadside clinics on the dusty village streets of Vellore in 1900.

 Dr. Ida’s passion for saving the lives of mothers and babies led her to set up a Medical College to train women doctors and nurses!
 120 years later, CMC still plays a vital role in the lives of lakhs of ordinary women and children.

-We are India’s top private medical college, training doctors, nurses, allied-health professionals in over 200 different courses.
+We are India’s top private medical college.
+We train doctors, nurses, allied-health professionals in over 200 different courses.
 CMC serves nearly 30 lakh patients each year, from all over India and Asia.
-We are known for our compassionate healthcare, quality education, cutting-edge research and community outreach.

 She went for regular antenatal checkups to CMC Hospital’s Low Cost Effective Care Unit. .